Skip to Content

 • Vegetable or Canola Oil for Frying

-• 1/2 Cup granulated sugar and 2 teaspoons cinnamon for sugar topping
+• 1/2 cup of granulated sugar and 2 teaspoons cinnamon for sugar topping

-• 1 Cup powder sugar, ¼ teaspoon ground cinnamon, dash of nutmeg, ginger, and cloves.
-2½ Tablespoons of Milk for Spiced Glaze Topping.
+• 1 cup of sugar, ¼ teaspoon of ground cinnamon, a dash of nutmeg, ginger, and cloves.
+2½ Tablespoons of milk for Spiced Glaze Topping.

 Ingredients for Pumpkin Spice Donuts laid out on the table.